klyfarthfa/loan/readme.txt

   with these errors is to try and install each of the erroneous gems individually and deal with the problems for each one.
   So hopefully there's no errors.
-5. Run `rails server` to start the server
+5. Run `rake db:create db:migrate`
   5a.
+I have my user/password set to root/admin, which is probably the least secure thing ever.
+If you guys have a different setup on the machine this is being run on, you'll want to change the config/database.yml file to match.
+6. Run `rails server` to start the server
-This should by default start the webrique web server on localhost:3000
+  5a.
+This should by default start the webrick web server on localhost:3000